New Blog Post: "Seagull Nuptial Dance," 4/26/2015

-My ten years on Mount Desert Island, in Southwest Harbor, Maine, has felt to me like a blessing from Amma, who apparently dropped me down into this island nature lover's paradise.
-I live near Acadia National Park.
-Nearly daily I wander down wooded trails, past lakes and streams, along ocean shores and inlets.
-My experiences on the island inspired me to write an autobiographical fiction novel, The Sophia Secrets, about my life as an elder, which I recently published.
+My eleven years here on the coast of Maine, has continued to feel to me like a blessing from Amma.
+Nearly daily (when weather permits) I wander down wooded trails, past lakes and streams, along ocean shores and inlets.
+My experiences on the island inspired me to write an autobiographical fiction novel, The Sophia Secrets, about my life as an elder.

-As soon as I moved to the island, I entered counseling with a psychologist of Jungian persuasion, who prefers to think of himself as an alchemist (and perhaps he is).
-In any case he is a perceptive, non-egoistic, gentle, no-nonsense fellow, who knows how to listen well, and has used my horoscope as his map.
+To back up a bit, not long after I moved to the island, I entered counseling with a psychologist of Jungian persuasion, who prefers to think of himself as an alchemist (and perhaps he is).
+In any case he is a perceptive, non-egoistic, gentle, no-nonsense fellow, who knows how to listen well, and used my horoscope as his map.
 I did sand tray work, dream work, art therapy, and down-to-earth, practical, behavioral psychology.

-He felt to me to be a gift from Amma.
-I learned from him to free myself from the negative aspects of ashram living, all the ways it had replicated my negative early childhood experiences.
-I learned how to stop escaping through spirituality and the highs of it.
+From him I learned to free myself from the certain difficult aspects of ashram life, all the ways it had replicated my negative early childhood experiences.
 He taught me how to stay inside my body, to sit and breathe into my feelings, no matter how painful or joyful, and to let all of life live inside of me and run through me like a river.
 How to integrate my spiritual life with all of life.

 My subsequent studies of C.G.
 Jung's Works helped me to balance my Eastern spiritual path with my Western roots.
-Jung's notion of finding peace amidst the pairs of opposites (good/evil, moist/dry, dark/light, storm/calm, patience/anger), opened me to the depths of very same teaching I'd studied since the 1970's in the Hindu scripture The Bhagavad Gita.
-Now I felt I truly understood the meaning.
-My devotional living experiences in my Pennsylvania ashram and in India, and the constant guidance of my guru Amma, helped me to arrive at this deeper awareness, and the miraculous discovery of union of East and West.
+Jung's notion of finding peace amidst the pairs of opposites (good/evil, moist/dry, dark/light, storm/calm, patience/anger), opened me to a view of very same teaching I'd studied at the Pennsylvania ashram in the 1970's in the Hindu scripture The Bhagavad Gita.
+Now I felt I had come to understand the meaning of these pairs of opposites, the paradox of them, the oneness of them.